 Designed to be the equivalent of introductory College Physics class, students may earn College credit by examination.
-Successful completion of Physics or Physical Science Interactions is highly recommended before this class is taken.

 Course A: This course includes One-dimensional motion, Two-dimensional motion, Forces and Newton's laws of motion, Uniform circular motion and gravitation, Work and energy Linear momentum and collisions, Torque and angular momentum.